-Adding a New Customer in Hike Using the Enter Sale Screen
+Adding a New Customer in Hike Using the Process Sale Screen

 As mentioned previously, Hike offers retailers two ways in which to add a Customer.

-The second way, is to add a Customer directly at the Enter New Sale screen, during the checkout process.
+The second way, is to add a Customer directly at the Process Sale screen, during the checkout process.

-To begin, select Point of Sale on the Hike menu and navigate to the Enter New Sale screen.
+To begin, select Point of Sale on the Hike menu and navigate to the Process Sale screen.

 Proceed to complete a quick sale as usual, by selecting the items in the transaction into the cart.

 However, prior to clicking on PAY, click on ADD CUSTOMER located at the top of the receipt.

 You will then be prompted to either FIND the Customer – if he/she is an existing customer on the Hike Database – otherwise select ADD NEW CUSTOMER.